mfruzan/HaploMaker/README.md

 Installation:

-Haplominer is cross platform and does not require installation, it only needs java 1.8 or higher environment.
+HaploMaker is cross platform and does not require installation, it only needs java 1.8 or higher environment.
 Just create a directory and copy MFbio.jar into it.

 Files required for pipeline:
 1) Fasta reference file and its index (For example arabidopsis.fa and arabidopsis.fa.fai)